jadounrahul/kartsnms/doc/Alerting/Transports.md

 It has built-in functionality for deduplicating, grouping and routing alerts based on configurable criteria.

-LibreNMS uses alert grouping by alert rule, which can produce an array of alerts of similar content for an array of hosts, whereas Alertmanager can group them by alert meta, ideally producing one single notice in case an issue occurs.
+KartsNMS uses alert grouping by alert rule, which can produce an array of alerts of similar content for an array of hosts, whereas Alertmanager can group them by alert meta, ideally producing one single notice in case an issue occurs.